 One of the most common mistakes many people make is switching on all their gadgets before starting the car.
-Even before the car has been given a chance to start, its put under strain.
-Therefore, you will want to pause before turning on accessories and allow your alternator to charge the battery.
+Even before the car has been given a chance to start, it’s put under strain.
+Therefore, you want to pause before turning on accessories and allow your alternator to charge the battery.
 The same can be said when you are getting out of your car.
-You will want to avoid using any in-car accessories without using the car running.
+You will want to avoid using any in-car accessories without having the car running.

 2. Keep It Topped Up

-If the battery that keeps draining is not your daily driver, it may spend days or weeks without charge from the alternator.
+If the battery that keeps draining isn’t your daily driver, it may spend days or weeks without charge from the alternator.
 If it’s losing charge quickly, you may have an electric drain within your car, which you should get checked out.

-However, if the car is left for over a week, it’s advised to keep it topped up.
+However, if the car is left for over a week, it’s advised that you keep it topped up.
 The best way of doing this is to use something known as a battery maintainer.
-These clever devices will automatically keep your battery topped up without overcharging.
+These clever devices automatically keep your battery topped up without overcharging.

 3. Check Other Related Components

-The car battery may not always be at fault as the car relies on many other components to start the engine.
+The car battery may not always be at fault because the car relies on many other components to start the engine.
 You will want to check over all the battery connections, alternator and anything else that looks “out of the ordinary”.
-If you own a car diagnostic tool, this would be a great place to start as it will pinpoint the exact component at fault.
+If you own a car diagnostic tool, this would be a great place to start as it pinpoints the exact components at fault.